The King with the Cold Heart - a book for children with a toxic parent (recommended for ages 5+)

 This book opens doors to talk to children about narcissistic family dynamics - inspiring, empathetic and heart-warming.

 — Dr. habil.
-Ramzi Fatfouta
+Ramzi Fatfouta (Psychologist)

 For the first time, a book addresses the topic of narcissism in a child-friendly way.